preciofishbone/OmniaDocsG2/_build/html/_sources/admin-settings/tenant-settings/settings/digital-signage/digital-page-queries/index.rst.txt

 .. image:: page-queries-settings.png

 + **Title**: Add a title for the query.
 Will be used when selecting query for a screen.
-+ **Pick Pages/Use Query Builder**: You can either pick one or more pages to be shwon, or add a query.
++ **Pick Pages/Use Query Builder**: You can either pick one or more pages to be shown, or add a query.
 + **ADD PAGES**: If you choose to pick pages, click this button and use the Page Picker to pick one or more pages.
 For more information, see: :doc:`Page Picker  </general-assets/page-picker/index>`
 + **Scope**: If you choose to use the Query Builder, the first setp is to select scope for the query; Tenant, Business Profile, Publishing Apps, Page Collections, Navigation Path or Channels.
 + **Add Filter**: If you select Tenant as scope you can add a filter.
 For more information, see below.